tiprankstipranks

 Competition - Risk 1

-The market for the Company's products and services is very competitive and subject to rapid technological advances, new market entrants, non-traditional competitors, changes in industry standards and changes in customer needs and consumption models.
-Not only does the Company compete with other global distributors, it also competes for customers with regional distributors and some of the Company's own suppliers that maintain direct sales efforts.
+The market for the Company’s products and services is very competitive and subject to technological advances (including artificial intelligence), new competitors, non-traditional competitors, and changes in industry standards.
+The Company competes with other global and regional distributors, as well as some of the Company’s own suppliers that maintain direct sales efforts.
 In addition, as the Company expands its offerings and geographies, the Company may encounter increased competition from current or new competitors.
-The Company's failure to maintain and enhance its competitive position could adversely affect its business and prospects.
-Furthermore, the Company's efforts to compete in the marketplace could cause deterioration of gross profit margins and, thus, overall profitability.
-The size of the Company's competitors varies across market sectors, as do the resources the Company has allocated to the sectors and geographic areas in which it does business.
-Therefore, some competitors may have greater resources or a more extensive customer or supplier base than the Company has in one or more of its market sectors and geographic areas, which may result in the Company not being able to effectively compete in certain markets which could impact the Company's profitability and prospects.
+The Company’s failure to maintain and enhance its competitive position could adversely affect its business and prospects.
+Furthermore, the Company’s efforts to compete in the marketplace could cause deterioration of gross profit margins and, thus, overall profitability.
+The size of the Company’s competitors varies across market sectors, as do the resources the Company has allocated to the sectors and geographic areas in which it does business.
+Therefore, some competitors may have greater resources or a more extensive customer or supplier base in some market sectors and geographic areas.
+As a result, the Company may not be able to effectively compete in certain markets, which could impact the Company’s profitability and prospects.

 Demand - Risk 1